 ORECCHIETTE with lamb neck sausage, cherry peppers, and broccoli rapini

-del posto AGNOLOTTI dal plin with parmigiano-reggiano
+del posto AGNOLOTTI dal plin with parmigiano-reggianosecondi

 cioppino with SCALLOP carpaccio